 Step Three: Making your bias tape

-We’re going to use bias tape in two parts of the dress –along the front neckline and back which will also then form the straps of the dress.
-We’ll start with front neckline.
+We're going to use bias tape in two parts of the dress –along the front neckline and back which will also then form the straps of the dress.
+We'll start with the front neckline.

 The fabric I am using is hand dyed and beautiful, so I decided to use the same fabric and make my own bias tape.
 With this design the bias tape actually becomes the straps for the dress, so an attractive choice of fabric is important.
 If you want to do the same, please check out our tutorial on Making continuous bias binding tape.